Rate my experience

 Refer to the ATO website for more information.

-The benefits of making additional contributions into your super are:
+The benefits of making additional contributions to your super may include:

 • Tax benefits: Your super contributions are taxed at 15%, which is generally a lower rate compared to your income tax rate.
 To learn more about the new tax rates and thresholds from 1 July 2024 refer to the ATO website.